Here Comes the Moon: Composition

 As with all the songs on George Harrison, music journalist John Metzger considers "Here Comes the Moon" to be in the folk pop style.
 The composition includes a series of descending guitar arpeggios before the start of each verse.
 The time signature is 6/8 over these guitar passages and the similarly descending choruses, and 4/4 over the verses and the middle eight.

 In his lyrics, Harrison conveys a state of wonder at the natural world.
 He celebrates the arrival of the moon and rues that many people ignore its presence.
 He describes it as both "a little brother to the sun" and "mother to the stars at night", and comments on the heightened impulse it stimulates throughout the natural world during the full moon phase.
 In the middle eight, he terms the moon's arrival "God's gift", in that it mirrors light to the world.
-According to Harrison biographer Simon Leng, the song presents a "mystical never-never land of natural purity" that recalls the message and imagery first conveyed by Harrison in his 1970 composition "Ballad of Sir Frankie Crisp".
+According to Harrison biographer Simon Leng, the song presents a "mystical never-never land of natural purity" that recalls the message and imagery first conveyed by Harrison in his 1970 composition "Ballad of Sir Frankie Crisp (Let It Roll)".

 With regard to interpretations of "Here Comes the Moon" as a sequel song, author Ian Inglis writes that it differs significantly from "Here Comes the Sun".
 He says that whereas the latter adopts the arrival of sunshine as a metaphor for hope and an end to a dark emotional mood, "Here Comes the Moon" focuses purely on the moment itself, rather than what the moon's appearance might suggest.
 While also viewing the songs as having little in common aside from their titles, Harrison biographer Simon Leng considers that "Here Comes the Moon" shares the earlier composition's theme of escape.